 Green Cards for Special Immigrants

-Some people qualify as special immigrants who are eligible for green cards, including:
+Some people qualify as special immigrants who are eligible for green cards, including:- Religious workers

 - Afghanistan or Iraq nationals who helped the U.S. government in certain capacities